shakes76/PatternFlow/recognition/Task4_ISIC_seg_S4510420_Xin_Qi/README.md

 ------

-The final DEC in testing set is 0.8296 and the common line output is shown in the next picture.
+The final DSC in testing set is 0.8296 and the command line output is shown in the next picture.

 ![screenshoot_of_output](image_results/screenshoot_of_output.png)